 Please note the following requirements related to prerequisite course work:

-CHEMISTRY: two semesters (or equivalent) with laboratory.
+CHEMISTRY: two courses with laboratory.

 These courses must be college level.
 The courses may be inorganic chemistry or they may be a combination of organic, inorganic or biochemistry.
 Introductory courses that cannot be used as prerequisites for more advanced courses are not acceptable.

-PHYSICS: two semesters (or equivalent) with laboratory.
+PHYSICS: two courses with laboratory.

-These courses must be college level and cover a broad background in physics, including the principles and application of mechanics, fluids, heat, thermodynamics, sound waves, electricity, magnetism and light.
+These courses must be college level and cover a broad background in physics, including the principles and application of mechanics, fluids, heat, thermodynamics, sound waves, electricity, magnetism, and light.

-ANATOMY: one semester (or equivalent) with laboratory.
+ANATOMY: one course with laboratory.

 This course may be human or mammalian, although human is preferred.
 A dissection laboratory is not required, but the course must contain some type of laboratory experience to be acceptable.

-HUMAN PHYSIOLOGY: one semester (or equivalent) with laboratory.
+HUMAN PHYSIOLOGY: one course with laboratory.

 This course should introduce the student to basic human physiological principles.
 A combined human anatomy/physiology course (with laboratory) may be used to fulfill the physiology requirement.

-BIOLOGY: two semesters (or equivalent) with laboratory.
+BIOLOGY: two courses with laboratory.